-- Finish and materials – Hausera said it best when they said “it’s what on the inside that counts” in this kitchen faucet guide that you should definitely read!
-It really comes down to what your sink is made from, specifically on the inside.
+- Finish and materials – It’s really what is on the inside that counts when it comes your faucet.
 The more metal, the better, which brings me to the next things you should consider when choosing a faucet…

 - Budget – Usually the cheaper faucets are made from cheaper materials, like rubber and plastic.
 We like to say that you should get a best faucet that your budget can afford.

 Are kitchen sink faucets universal (aka will any kitchen faucet fit my sink?)